 In the autumn of 1914, British soldiers fought alongside the Japanese in China.
 Their goal was the German naval base at Tsingtao, which finally fell in November after a two-month siege.

-Between 1839 and 1842, British forces fought a war in China that benefitted drug smugglers.
-Their victory opened up the lucrative Chinese trade to British merchants.
+Between 1839 and 1842, British-Indian forces fought a war with Imperial China that served the interests of opium smugglers.
+Their resulting victory opened up the lucrative Chinese trade to British merchants.

 In 1950, the Cold War significantly heated up, with the outbreak of the Korean War.
 The three year long struggle left millions dead, and its legacy still has explosive global impact today.